Features, pricing, ratings, and pros and cons, compared head to head.

 Explore more tools in this category or create a security stack with your selections.

-Common questions about comparing Serving Random Payloads with Apache mod_rewrite vs Covenant for your offensive security needs.
+Common questions about comparing Covenant vs Serving Random Payloads with Apache mod_rewrite for your red-team & adversary emulation needs.

 Serving Random Payloads with Apache mod_rewrite: A tutorial on how to use Apache mod_rewrite to randomly serve payloads in phishing attacks..